Lý Thái Tông: Reign

 Lý Phật Mã ascended the throne in 1028.
 At the beginning of his reign, Thái Tông relied mostly on his father's officers to put down an uprising by two of his brothers contesting his accession, and personally led an expedition against a third rebellious brother at Hoa Lư.

 When his rule became more secure, Thái Tông started to demonstrate his unconventional style of governing.
-He promoted one of his favorite concubines to royal status.
-He rejected his officials' advice and plowed the land himself during the spring plowing ceremony.

 The king ignored convention and promoted a favourite concubine to royal status, thereby provoking a rebellion, which he crushed.
 He reorganized administration on the borders and built ocean-going junks.
 He apparently attempted to reform the system of justice and prisons at Thăng Long by placing it under the protection of the cult of a tenth-century hero.
 He ignored the objections of his advisers and insisted on personally conducting the spring ploughing ceremony.

 In 1039, Thái Tông had a serious discussion with his official about whether a good government depended upon strong personal leadership or a sophisticated institution.
 In the end, he accepted his officials' opinion and started to reform the government.

-In the same year he captured the leader Nong Quanfu of a rebellious clan in the northern mountains and publicly executed them at Thăng Long, publishing an edict full of self-righteous pride and indignation.
+In the same year he captured the Nùng leader Nùng Tồn Phúc and publicly executed them at Thăng Long, publishing an edict full of self-righteous pride and indignation.

 In 1041 Thái Tông had statues cast of the Buddha Maitreya and two irrigation gods; the latter may again imply the emergence of Confucian associations between the monarchy and agricultural organization.